 A few of my favorite books on writing include: On Writing, by Stephen King; Bird by Bird, by Anne Lamott; Writing Down the Bones, by Natalie Goldberg; and Reading Like a Writer, by Francine Prose.
 This list is definitely not exhaustive.
 I went through a period a few years ago when all I could do was read books about writing.
 (I could not write to save my life.)
 If I had mined that period for this post, the list would have been unending.
 I am not even sure if the books I have listed are necessarily my favorites, that is such a special distinction.
 These are simply a few books I turn to when I am in the writing dumps, when I question every key stroke, when every syllable is a struggle, when I feel profoundly alone with my screen, when I know I have to write about it (whatever it is) and need to summons courage.

 These books are important to me for several reasons.
 They remind me of several things I know for sure about writing.

-1. Rewriting is the essence of writing. – William Zinsser
+1. Rewriting is writing.

 A common statement in writing circles is that writing is rewriting.
 I don’t think I learned early enough in my writing experience to value each and every draft.
 I was the precocious high school English student who never saw below an A on a paper.
 I was the disgruntled college English major who saw my first C on a paper that I had cranked out ten minutes before class because that had always been good enough.
 It was not until graduate school that the value of a draft became real to me.
 I had to present the first data chapter of my dissertation to my chair five times before it was accepted.
 I lived to write another day.
 Today, I am thankful for every pair of additional eyes that are offered by colleagues and friends.